wrp-wrp/wrp-wrp.github.io/content/about.md

 ## rprp · wrp-wrp

 he/him — A student from Huazhong University of Science and Technology.
-I compete in ACM contests (ICPC regional Au) and currently focus on research for approximate nearest neighbor search (ANNS) algorithms.
+I compete in ACM contests (ICPC regional Au) and currently focus on research for approximate nearest neighbor search (ANNS) algorithms and database systems.

 I use this space to document: